ThiagoHSAl/desafio_ros2_verlab_2025.1/README.md

 This repository contains a simulation developed for the **Challenge for participation in the Mobile Robotics Research Project - VeRLab 2025.1** 🤖.
 The goal of the challenge was to create a ROS Gazebo simulation of the **Scout Mini**, a mobile robot from **AgileX**, equipped with either a **LiDAR sensor** or an **RGB camera** 📷.

-In this implementation, both sensors were added to the Scout Mini 🔧.
+In this implementation, both sensors were added to the Scout Mini 🔧and both are configured to be connected and operating in Rivz after the simulation is launched
+.
 Additionally, a room with walls and a table was created 🏠 to simulate the VeRLab and provide a better visualization of the sensors’ functionality in **RViz** 🔍.

 To facilitate interaction with the simulation, the **teleop_twist_keyboard** was configured, allowing manual control of the robot 🎮.